-'y father, after completing eight years of schooling, as a linesman.
+y father, after completing eight years of schooling, went to work on the railroad as a linesman.
 He liked to quote St. Augustine: "Our hearts are restless until they rest in you" (Confessions, Book 1, Chapter 1).
 Dad quoted this so often it became engraved in my heart.